zhujinxuan/slate-sensible/README.md

 This repo is a collection of [my](https://github.com/zhujinxuan) slate plugins about sensible adjustment, bug fixes, and editing features.

+(Note: The document and compatability development will continue in Dec, 2018.
+I am woring on something else right now)

 ## Sensible Adjustment and bug fixes

 - [slate-on-select](./packages/slate-on-select)